-Hospice care is intended for people with a life-limiting illness who have a life expectancy of less than six months and have decided to forgo ongoing Treatment that is meant to cure the disease itself as opposed to masking the symptoms; in the case of lung cancer, killing or removing all lung cancer cells.
+Hospice care, a form of palliative care, is intended for people with a life-limiting illness who have a life expectancy of less than six months and have decided to forgo ongoing Treatment that is meant to cure the disease itself as opposed to masking the symptoms; in the case of lung cancer, killing or removing all lung cancer cells.

-Hospice services help patients and their loved ones and caregiver(s) identify what is most important to them in terms of living their remaining time to the fullest, as defined by the patient.
-Hospice care is characterized by compassion for the patient and the patient's loved ones and caregiver(s), and maximizing quality time.
-Hospice care also focuses on meeting the patient’s and the patient's family’s goals and wishes around the patient's death.1,2,3
+Hospice services help a patient and their family and caregiver(s) identify what is most important to the patient in living his/her remaining time to the fullest.
+Hospice care is characterized by compassion for the patient, as well as the patient's family and caregiver(s), and maximizing quality time.
+Hospice care also focuses on meeting the patient’s and the patient's family’s goals and wishes around the patient's death.1,2

 What services does hospice provide?